 ISO 50001 is especially useful for engineering and management organizations with high overhead costs or complex working requirements.
 It is closely related to ISO 14001, making the process of certification simpler for any organization that already has an effective environmental management system in place.

 Improving occupational health and safety is an important goal of an engineering or manufacturing management system.
-ISO (OHSAS) 18001 is a management-level framework for improving health and safety in your organization.
-Hallmarks of an effective ISO 18001 management system include clear, measurable objectives, and a structured approach to risk assessment around occupational health.
+OHSAS 18001 / ISO 45001 is a management-level framework for improving health and safety in your organization.
+Hallmarks of an effective health and safety management system include clear, measurable objectives, and a structured approach to risk assessment around occupational health.
 Implementing a management system with these characteristics can lead to fewer on-the-job accidents and less productivity lost due to injury and illness.